View our Covid-19 Response Learn More- Click to Dismiss

 Initiating the Reevaluation Process

-2. The present levels of academic achievement and related developmental needs of the child;
+2. The learner’s present levels of performance and educational needs

-4. Whether any additions or modifications to the special education and related services are needed to enable the child to meet the measurable annual goals set out in the IEP of the child and to participate, as appropriate, in the general education curriculum.
+3. Whether any additions or modifications to the special education and related services are needed to enable the learner to meet the IEP goals and to participate and make progress in the general curriculum or, in the case of a preschool learner, whether any additions or modifications are needed to meet the IEP goals and participate in appropriate activities.

-Additional information may include assessment and evaluation information related to the following areas: health, vision, hearing, social and emotional status, general intelligence, academic performance, communicative status, adaptive behavior, and motor abilities.
+Additional information may include assessment and evaluation information related to the following domains: academic, adaptive behavior, social emotional behavior, communication, health, hearing, vision, physical.
 The RIOT (review, interview, observe, and test) process will be used to collect additional information, which will ensure the consideration of multiple sources of data.

 When No Additional Information is Needed

-If the IEP team determines that no additional information is needed, the Consent for/Notice of Reevaluation form must be completed in order to inform parents of:
+If the IEP team determines that no additional information is needed, the Reevaluation Consent/Notice must be completed in order to inform parents of:

 • The determination that no additional data are needed and the reasons for the determination.